Entire functions with two radially distributed values: Introduction

-We begin by recalling some classical results.
-The word ``ray'' in this paper will always mean a ray from the origin.
-For an entire function~$f$, we say that a value $a$ is {\em radially distributed} if the set $f^{-1}(a)$ is contained in the union of finitely many rays. \begin{theorema} {\rm (A. Edrei \cite{Edr})} Suppose that all zeros and $1$-points of an entire function $f$ are distributed on a finite set of rays, and let $\omega$ be the smallest angle between these rays.
-Then the order of $f$ is at most $\pi/\omega$. \end{theorema} \begin{theoremb} {\rm (I. N. Baker \cite{Ba}, T. Kobayashi \cite{Kob})} Suppose that all zeros of a transcendental entire function $f$ lie on a line $L_1$ and all $1$-points lie on a different line $L_2$ parallel to $L_1$.
-Then $f(z)=P(e^{az})$ with some $a\in\C$ and a polynomial~$P$. \end{theoremb}
+\begin{theorema} {\rm (A. Edrei \cite{Edr})} Suppose that all zeros and $1$-points of an entire function $f$ are distributed on a finite set of rays, and let $\omega$ be the smallest angle between these rays.
+Then the order of $f$ is at most $\pi/\omega$. \end{theorema}